Dracula-DAO/cardano-devnet/README.md

 Assuming you started both the indexer with the "-i" option, and the explorer with the "-e" option when running start-cardano-devnet, or alternatively you are running them separately using the ```indexer``` and ```explorer``` scripts in separate sessions, you should be able to connect to ```http://localhost:5173``` with a browser to explore the chain live as it runs.

+### Fire up a hydra head

+You can now set up a local hydra head from right within cardano-devnet.
+Follow the README instructions in the hydra directory.

 ## Description of project components

 ### Cardano CLI Guru